Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 Tip #8: Gain Executive Support and Direction for Improving Patient Flow

-Keeping in line with the findings above, the approach taken by senior managers and leaders does appear to matter.
+Keeping in line with the findings above, the approach taken by senior managers and leaders matters.

-It can potentially add to the risk of harm when department heads do not support staff and hospital culture.
+It can increase the risk of harm when department heads do not support staff and hospital culture.

 FierceHealthcare wrote an article on 5 Ways CEOs Can Change Hospital Culture.